The Best Barefoot Mary Jane & Ballet Flats for 2026

 Peerko Petite – Use code ANYASREVIEWS10 for 10% off (returns not accepted outside the EU).
 Also available at Anya’s Shop!

-Shapen Tulip – Regular and Wide width.
-Use code ANYA5 for 5% off (returns not accepted outside the EU).
-We also carry these at Anya’s Shop!
+Shapen Flats – Regular and Wide width.
+Use code ANYAS10 for 10% off full-priced items, or code ANYA5 for an extra 5% off sale items (returns not accepted outside the EU).

 A top down view of a woman with wide feet and narrow heels wearing Softstar Ballerine flats in aged acorn on her right foot.
 Her left is bare to show her foot shape